bswkim/cse15l-lab-reports/lab-report3.md

 ```

 ### Example 2:
-This command will search for the word "RNA" case-insensitively in all .txt files under the ~/stringsearch-data/technical/biomed/ directory and display the matching lines.
-Because it is case-insensitive right now, it searches for words like "Alternatively" and so on.
+This command will search for the word "RNA" case-insensitively in 1471-2199-4-5.txt file and display the matching lines.
+Because it is case-insensitive right now, it searches for words like "Alternatively" and "RNase".
 ```
-grep -i "dna" technical/biomed/1471-2199-4-5.txt
+grep -i "rna" technical/biomed/1471-2199-4-5.txt

 output:
 kmsnoo@gimseon-us-MacBook-Air biomed % grep -i "rna" technical/biomed/1471-2199-4-5.txt